 Ask BARRIER questions

-Barrier questions are used to find out what is stopping them achieving their goals and objectives.
-You want to know where the blockages are and any other considerations like budget, time constraints and critically important – what their decision-making process is.
+Barrier questions are used to find out what is stopping them from achieving their goals and objectives.
+You want to know where the blockages are and any other considerations like budget, time constraints, and critically important – what their decision-making process is.
 Without knowing what’s stopping them from moving forward, it makes it harder to tailor a solution that will overcome the barriers to meet their target goals.

 The types of questions you could ask are…